3 key takeaways

 Five infographic resume examples

-1. Childcare infographic resume example
+1. Contemporary infographic resume example

-• Cons: The social media icons at the top appear to be designed for links when this resume would actually be best suited for printing out to give to potential employers.
+- Cons: The social media icons at the top appear to be designed for links when this resume would actually be best suited for printing out to give to potential employers.

 2. Creative infographic resume format

-Another example from Venngage, this UX designer infographic resume template incorporates a color gradient and corresponding color for the headshot background.
+Another example from Venngage, this UX designer infographic resume example incorporates a color gradient and corresponding color for the headshot background.
 The language fluency charts are a nice representation of the applicant's skills.
 This resume template isn't the right choice for an online application, but it might be appropriate to send it to a contact in the tech industry for an informational interview.

-• Pros: Balanced use of graphic elements and text, and the color is bold without being overpowering.
+- Pros: Balanced use of graphic elements and text, and the color is bold without being overpowering.

-• Cons: Too much resume real estate is devoted to certifications and skills ratings, while not enough space is left for the professional work history.
+- Cons: Too much resume real estate is devoted to certifications and skills ratings, while not enough space is left for the professional work history.

-3. Online networking infographic resume sample
+3. Aesthetic infographic resume sample

-• Cons: The resume layout doesn't allow for enough relevant information or explain this person's career progression.
+- Cons: The resume layout doesn't allow for enough relevant information or explain this person's career progression.
 The section header font choice and color is hard to read at a glance; one font would be better.

-4. Interview example of infographic resume
+4. Polished example of infographic resume

 This infographic resume from Piktochart is an example of something you could bring to an interview.
-The hiring manager will already have seen your full resume--that's how you landed the interview!
+The hiring manager will already have seen your full resume—that's how you landed the interview!
 This version gives you something to reference during your interview and leave behind as a reminder of who you are and what you do.

-• Cons: A US resume format doesn’t normally include a headshot, but you can include one on an infographic resume for networking or interviews.
+- Cons: A US resume format doesn’t normally include a headshot, but you can include one on an infographic resume for networking or interviews.

-5. Online infographic resume templates
+5. Bold infographic resume example

 This resume template by Canva is bold and distinctive yet keeps the design simple.
 This is a useful visual resume template for when you don't want to say too much.
 The timeline is a creative way to explain some career milestones, for example, if you earned a degree during your career.

-• Pros: The black background makes the rainbow color scheme feel subtle and sleek.
+- Pros: The black background makes the rainbow color scheme feel subtle and sleek.

-• Cons: It's missing a work history and an education section, so this isn't one of the best infographic resume templates for job seekers.
+- Cons: It's missing a work history and an education section, so this isn't one of the best infographic resume templates for job seekers.
 There's only room for four skills.
 This template is fun but unlikely to catch recruiters' attention.

-Tips for an effective infographic resume
+Organic template for an infographic resume

 Your infographic resume needs to be simple and readable.
 Ensure your resume is easy to read with a big enough font, clear headings, and logical organization.